ilkkamtk/mpjakk/docs/w2-login.md

 1. Install [React Develper Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) to Chrome
 1. Continue last exercise.
 Create a new branch with git.
 1. Create files:
-    * 'Login.js' and 'Logout.js' to 'views'
+    * 'Login.jsx' and 'Logout.jsx' to 'views'
     * 'FormHooks.js' to 'hooks'
-    * 'LoginForm.js' and 'RegisterForm.js' to 'components'
+    * 'LoginForm.jsx' and 'RegisterForm.jsx' to 'components'
 1. Login.js will hold LoginForm and RegisterForm components
     * Add the usual imports, component function and export to Login, LoginForm and RegisterForm
-    * Login.js:
+    * Login.jsx:
     ```jsx harmony
     import LoginForm from '../components/LoginForm';
     import RegisterForm from '../components/RegisterForm';